shielsr/assignment-02/README.md

 - I started using if-else statements to call the different pngs, but it was too messy.
 Instead, I concatenated the image src using the colour parameter, which tidied up the function nicely.
 - Tidied up the javascript by replacing global variables (which I delcared at the top of the .js file) to functions, e.g. function `redValue()` instead of `let redValue`.
 This allowed me to remove the `getTotalAmounts()` function and have the input event listener directly trigger the `liveCounting()` function.
 - Added proper validation to the order form for name, address, email and phone.
 In the interests of speed I grabbed standard validation code and used it here.
+- Fleshed out the structure of the HTML, adding in new sections and autoscroll nav links.
+Also did an overhaul of the CSS to improve the design and UX/UI, including focus and hover states on the buttons and alt tags on the logo.
+- I wanted to demonstrate that I could add and remove elements using `.createElement`, `.appendChild` and `.removeChild`, so I refactored the warning that appears in the Order section (before the user has generated a roll).
+It's no the most efficient use of .createElement (I realise it's easier to just hard code it) but I wanted to use add it with javascript purely for demo purposes.

 ## Instructions